Dimers and Circle patterns: Bipartite graphs and circle patterns

 Boundary length $4$ is special in the sense that if $\G$ has outer face of degree strictly larger than $4$, the outer face of the associated circle pattern will not necessarily be cyclic.

 \begin{proof}

-We rely on a Theorem of D. Thurston \cite{Thurston.hex}: any nondegenerate, well-connected planar bipartite graph with four marked boundary vertices $w_1,b_1,w_2,b_2$ can be built up from the $4$-cycle graph with vertices $w_1,b_1,w_2,b_2$ using a sequence of \emph{elementary transformations} (see Figure \ref{elemtransfs}); moreover the marked vertices remain in all intermediate graphs.

-Therefore to complete the proof it remains to show that, first, the result holds when $\G$ is the simplest graph: a single $4$-cycle with only the vertices $w_1,b_1,w_2,b_2$ in that order, and second, if it holds for a graph then it holds for any elementary transformation applied to that graph.
+Our proof relies on two lemmas, whose statements and proofs are postponed until after the proof of the theorem.
+Lemma \ref{lem:postnikov} shows that $\G$ can be obtained from the $4$-cycle graph using a sequence of \emph{elementary transformations} (see Figure \ref{elemtransfs}).
+Lemma~\ref{lem:solutionssquare} shows that the theorem holds true when $\G$ is equal to the $4$-cycle graph.
+Therefore to complete the proof of the theorem it suffices to show that, if it holds for a graph then it holds for any elementary transformation applied to that graph.

 To use this argument we must extend slightly our notion of convex embedding to include the case when $\G$ has degree $2$ vertices, and when $\G$ has parallel edges, because these necessarily occur at intermediate stages when we build up the graph $\G$ from the $4$-cycle.